1. Introduction to PHP Programming

 Due to the reputation of the PHP programming language, it has become the developer's prime choice over the past years.
 As a noob developer, there is a necessity to have some know-how of fundamental web languages before commencing with PHP.
 These include the following:

-However, HTML and CSS are also sufficient for starting programming with PHP.
+However, only HTML is sufficient for starting programming with PHP.

 Considering PHP is so popular among developers, there is a reason for that.
 Beneath are some of the features of PHP that make it so much popular.